-All applicants to the MD Program are required to write the Medical College Admission Test (MCAT) prior to, and within five years of, the application deadline date and must release their scores to OMSAS by November 1st of the year of application.
+All applicants to the MD Program are required to write the Medical College Admission Test (MCAT) prior to, and within five years of, the application deadline date and must release their scores to OMSAS by the OMSAS deadline.

-- For those writing the new MCAT (available beginning April 2015), the score from the Critical Analysis and Reasoning Section of the MCAT will be used in both formulae (offer of interview and advancement to Collation).
+- The score from the Critical Analysis and Reasoning Section of the MCAT will be used in both formulae (offer of interview and advancement to Collation).
 A minimum score of 123 is required.
 The scores on the other sections of the MCAT will not be considered in the selection process.

 - The most recent test result will be used for those applicants who attempt the MCAT more than once.
 For more information on the MCAT, click here

 MCAT Fee Assistance Program for Canadians

 The Association of American Medical Colleges (AAMC) and the Association of Faculties of Medicine of Canada (AFMC) offer a fee assistance program for Canadian examinees in financial need who register for the Medical College Admission Test® (MCAT®).